maw-khan/booknook-books-data-pipeline/README.md

 The project combines database engineering, ETL, analytical programming, statistical analysis, visualization, and data storytelling into a single reproducible workflow.

 It provides a practical demonstration of how Python and PostgreSQL can be used together to transform raw operational data into structured, analyzable, and understandable information.

+---

+## 👨‍💻 Author

+**Muhammad Ali Waris Khan**

+--

+⭐ If you found this project useful, consider giving the repository a **star**!

+© 2026 Muhammad Ali Waris Khan.
+All rights reserved.